12 Top-Rated Day Trips from Nashville

 The most important Chattanooga tourist attraction is the Tennessee Aquarium, one of the best of its kind in the country.
 Featuring more than 10,000 animals, it is organized according to two themes in separate buildings: a River Journey and an Ocean Journey.

 No visit to Tennessee is complete without a drive through the beautiful Great Smoky Mountains, the most visited national park in the US.
 The place to visit first is the town of Gatlinburg.
-Although it's located more than three hours east of Nashville, you'll be rewarded with the best scenic routes into the spectacular Smokies.
+Although it's located close to four hours and 220 miles east of Nashville, you'll be rewarded with the best scenic routes into the spectacular Smokies.

 Expanses of forests and tall mountains, some reaching as high as 6,500 feet, attract outdoors enthusiasts to Great Smoky Mountains National Park.
 Hikers and bikers come here, spring to fall, to explore its network of more than 900 miles of trails.
 When the snow flies, the area is abuzz with skiers.
 The best time to visit the Smoky Mountains really depends on your interests.